Recognising Early Pregnancy Symptoms: From First Month Signs to Common Issues

 Your breasts may feel more tender and become larger, not dissimilar to the days before your period comes.
 You may also experience a tingling sensation, along with more visible veins and darkened nipples.

-Signs & symptoms of early pregnancy can also include changes in tastes and cravings.
+Early signs of pregnancy can also include changes in tastes and cravings.
 You may find your senses of taste and smell become heightened; maybe you’ll feel a metallic taste in your mouth or you’ll start craving new foods.
 On the other hand, foods and beverages you once loved, like coffee or tea, may become repulsive to you.
 Just like craving a peanut butter sandwich packed with pickles and dipped in ice cream is a tell-tale sign of pregnancy, another sign is a sudden aversion to certain foods.
 Read more about pregnancy cravings here.

 It’s common to feel tired when you’re pregnant, particularly in the first 12 weeks.
 This occurs due to the hormonal changes that are taking place in your body, which can make you feel exhausted.